bekk/bekk-christmas/post/react/hot-chocolate-react-leaflet-and-typescript.md

 ## Setup

-This will be a React project written in Typescript, requiring Node version 10 or up and NPM version 5.2.0 or higher (since we’ll be using npx).
+This will be a React project written in TypeScript, requiring Node version 10 or up and NPM version 5.2.0 or higher (since we’ll be using npx).
 I'll be using `create-react-app` to set up our barebones React app, and will add the flag `--template typescript` to make it Typescript-based:

 `npx create-react-app hot-chocolate-map --template typescript`